 - County Cork - the county town is Cork City;

-- County Derry - the county town is Coleraine;
+- County Derry (also known as County Londonderry) - the county town is Coleraine;

 - County Donegal - the county town is Lifford (but both Donegal Town and, to a much larger extent, Letterkenny are local centers);